-In relation to Recommendation 1: NEHRP and the earthquake professional communities have relied on NSF's support of post-earthquake reconnaissance to provide feedback regarding earthquakes and their effects on the natural and built environment, as well as field data on the effectiveness of mitigation, preparedness, emergency response, and recovery efforts.
-In recent past years, NSF has focused on funding of RAPID grants that support individual researchers to conduct reconnaissance on specific topics reported to be of interest for a particular earthquake.
+NEHRP and the earthquake professional communities have relied on NSF's support of post-earthquake reconnaissance to provide feedback regarding earthquakes and their effects on the natural and built environment, as well as field data on the effectiveness of mitigation, preparedness, emergency response, and recovery efforts.
+In recent years, NSF has focused on funding its Rapid Response Research (RAPID) grants, which support individual researchers in conducting reconnaissance on specific topics reported to be of interest for a particular earthquake.
 Coordination is primarily in the form of research coordination workshops involving the funded researchers.
 Technology transfer efforts appear to have diminished.
-Although ACEHR finds that important results are being achieved through the RAPID grants and recommends their continuation, ACEHR is concerned that funding for coordinated earthquake reconnaissance, post-earthquake technology transfer, and post-earthquake research has diminished, and this, in turn, is diminishing our learning from earthquakes.
+Although ACEHR finds that important results are being achieved through the RAPID grants and recommends their continuation, the committee is concerned that funding for coordinated earthquake reconnaissance, post-earthquake technology transfer, and post-earthquake research has diminished, and this, in turn, is diminishing our learning from earthquakes.
+Such efforts, especially if broadly based and coordinated, are the most direct way to learn about the factors that contribute to or limit earthquake resilience in our communities, and are an effective vehicle for transferring knowledge on good practices to the public and private sectors.

 ACEHR believes that earthquake reconnaissance needs to be supported by all NEHRP agencies in a collaborative and complete manner.
 Each agency's support needs to mirror their contribution to NEHRP; in this regard, NSF has a significant role.
-ACEHR encourages that NSF identify and fund an appropriate mechanism for coordinating earthquake reconnaissance, including coordination of RAPID grants; identify and fund mechanisms for technology transfer following earthquakes with important lessons; and aggressively pursue funding opportunities for transformative engineering, social science, and geosciences research opportunities exposed by earthquakes.
+ACEHR encourages NSF to identify and fund an appropriate mechanism for coordinating earthquake reconnaissance, including the coordination of RAPID grants; identify and fund mechanisms for technology transfer following earthquakes with important lessons; and aggressively pursue funding opportunities for transformative engineering, social science, and geosciences research opportunities exposed by earthquakes.